routegy/routegy-docs/app/docs/reference/patterns.md

 # Patterns

-A pattern defines what interactions and data are exposed and collected by an [app](/reference/apps/).
-Pattern definition is a YAML document that defines UI elements of an app.
+Patterns define the interactions and data that are exposed and collected by an [app](/reference/apps/).
+A pattern definition is a YAML document that defines the UI elements of an app.
 Every UI element is an object with a set of properties that define its looks and behavior.
-Element's `type` property is mandatory and it defines a type of UI element to render.
 Routegy supports numerous built-in element types that range from simple text inputs (`type: text`) to more advanced and specialized components like Net Promoter Score element (`type: nps`).
-In addition to `type`, element objects support other properties for element configration.
-Some of them, like `title` (interchangable with `label` and `caption`), are supported by most types of elements, while others are type specific.

 ## Example

 The following is an example YAML pattern for an app that collects information about a problem with an office printer.
-This UI pattern includes a list of checkboxes that map to a list of predefined problem categories, and `additional_problem_info` textarea field for additional details or miscallanous category not included in the list.
+This UI pattern includes a list of checkboxes that map to a list of predefined problem categories, and an `additional_problem_info` textarea field for additional details or miscellaneous problems not included in the list.

 ```yaml
 problem: